-- Provide a credible and objective sounding board on the wide range of technical and financial barriers and opportunities. - Help identify key areas where the project has a competitive advantage, value proposition, or strength upon which to build. - Advocate, to the extent the TAC members feel is appropriate, on behalf of the project in its effort to build partnerships, governmental support, and relationships with a national spectrum of influential leaders. - Ask probing questions that ensure a long-term perspective on decision-making and progress toward the project's strategic goals.
+- Provide recommendations regarding information dissemination, market pathways, or commercialization strategies relevant to the project products. - Help set the project team's goals and contribute to the development and evaluation of its statement of proposed objectives as the project evolves. - Provide a credible and objective sounding board on the wide range of technical and financial barriers and opportunities. - Help identify key areas where the project has a competitive advantage, value proposition, or strength upon which to build. - Advocate, to the extent the TAC members feel is appropriate, on behalf of the project in its effort to build partnerships, governmental support, and relationships with a national spectrum of influential leaders. - Ask probing questions that insure a long-term perspective on decision-making and progress toward the project's strategic goals.